Institute of FAME, Inc.

 Regulatory sandboxes have been adopted in more than fifty jurisdictions, but the empirical evidence on whether they accelerate productive entry — or just produce regulatory press releases — has lagged.
 What does the UK record actually show, and what should U.S. and other developed-economy regulators learn from it?

-Empirical evidence on whether regulatory sandboxes deliver the FinTech-entry-acceleration and consumer-protection-learning their proponents promise — and what U.S. policy should learn from the UK record.
+Empirical evidence on what regulatory sandboxes actually do to FinTech-firm performance — and what U.S. and other developed-economy regulators should learn from the UK record.

 About this issue area